hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 ---
-title: Root Procedure for Huawei MA5671A
+title: Root Procedure for Huawei MA5671A (V2)
 has_children: false
 parent: Huawei MA5671A
 layout: default
+nav_exclude: true
+search_exclude: true
 ---

+{% include alert.html content="This version remains for documentation purposes only.
+Please use the latest procedure: [Web root procedure](/ont-huawei-ma5671a-root-web)" alert="Important"  icon="svg-warning" color="red" %}

 1. Take the SFP molex and four coloured cables and solder them to the molex according to the following diagram: